BeAPI/beapi-frontend-framework/README.md

 ### JS Guideline ###

-As said above all javascript ressources are compiled with gulp with a sourcemap for debbugging.
+As said above all JavaScript ressources are compiled with Webpack with a sourcemap for debbugging.

 If you need a library, install it with npm.